dustinfarris/ember-cashay/README.md

 By default, ember-cashay will copy your server schema to the app build in non-production environments.
 This allows you to use the schema to mock a backend server using Mirage or something similar.

-If you want to force ember-cashay to copy the schema even in production (e.g. for a Twiddle), set `copy-server-schema` to true.
+If you want to force ember-cashay to copy the schema even in production, set `copy-server-schema` to true.

 ```js
 ENV['ember-cashay'] = {